Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Results and Analyses

+Based on the results in Table~\ref{tab:generalization}, \ourtool{} consistently improves both functional and non-functional metrics across different LLMs, with the magnitude of improvement varying by model.
 For the open-source \qwen{}, the single-agent setting fails to produce runnable applications, suggesting that the model might lack the fundamental coding capability required for Android development.
 Consequently, although integrating our framework brings improvements, its Function Completeness remains low (1.18), which indicates that most applications it develops are unusable in practice.
-The Claude series demonstrates the strongest single-agent performance, with \claudethree{} reaching an average Function Completeness of 2.16 and \claudefour{} achieving a 100\% build success rate with an average Function Completeness of 3.07.
+The Claude series demonstrates the strongest single-agent performance, with \claudethree{} reaching an average Function Completeness of 2.16 and \claudefour{} achieving an average Function Completeness of 3.07.
 Notably, the single-agent result of \claudefour{} even surpasses Claude Code in Table~\ref{tab:other_baselines}.
 We hypothesize that this discrepancy arises from the mismatch between Claude Code’s linear, sequential development strategy and the underlying model’s capabilities, which ultimately limit its effectiveness.
-In contrast, when combined with \ourtool{}, both \claudethree{} and \claudefour{} show consistent gains across all metrics, with absolute improvements of 0.60 (27.8\% relative improvement) and 0.49 (16.0\% relative improvement) in Function Completeness.
-Finally, \gpt{} demonstrates the most striking improvement when integrating with \ourtool{}, with Function Completeness rising from 1.84 to 3.25 (\textbf{76.6\% relative improvement}).
+For example, Claude Code often terminates early with incomplete to-do items.
+In contrast, when combined with \ourtool{}, both \claudethree{} and \claudefour{} show consistent gains across all metrics, with absolute improvements of 0.60 (27.8\% relative improvement) and 0.50 (16.3\% relative improvement) in Function Completeness.
+Finally, \gpt{} demonstrates the most striking improvement when integrating with \ourtool{}, with Function Completeness rising from 2.05 to 3.25 (58.5\% relative improvement).
 We attribute this significant improvement to two factors.
-First, \gpt{} already achieves a high build success rate (93.3\%) in the single-agent setting, reflecting its ability to generate syntactically valid Android applications.
-However, its Function Completeness of 1.84 reveals that it struggles to understand user requirements and model complex interdependencies among features.
+First, \gpt{} already achieves a high build success rate (100.0\%) in the single-agent setting, reflecting its ability to generate syntactically valid Android applications.
+However, its Function Completeness of 2.05 reveals that it struggles to understand user requirements and model complex interdependencies among features.
 Our framework addresses this limitation by leveraging the feature map to enhance the model’s awareness of different project layers (business, design, implementation) and improve functional correctness.
-Second, \gpt{} benefits from its stronger general instruction-following capability, which allows it to more effectively adhere to contextual guidance across iterative development.
-In comparison, the Claude series often performs extensive rounds of code review and repair after completing a development cycle.
-While this behavior increases single-round accuracy, it sometimes prematurely implements functionality scheduled for later iterations, thereby disrupting the planned workflow.
+Second, \gpt{} benefits from its stronger instruction-following capability, which allows it to more effectively adhere to contextual guidance across iterative development.
+In contrast, the Claude series tends to perform extensive rounds of code review and repair, rather than leveraging the build tool to obtain direct error diagnosis.
+In addition, it sometimes prematurely implements functionality scheduled for later iterations, thereby disrupting the planned workflow.